InfoMagix/swift-auto-caller/README.md

 `http://<devicename>.local:5000` where `<devicename>` is the name that you call the raspberry pi in configuration part 1 section below.

 ### **Playback scheduling:**
-Daily start and stop times can be set via a convenient web site.
+Daily start and stop times can be set.
 Shows current schedule, next schedule and the name of the file currently being played:
 ![Alt text](images/GIU_schedule.jpeg)